VBTI-development/onedl-mmpretrain/configs/mobilevit/README.md

 **MobileViT** aims at introducing a light-weight network, which takes the advantages of both ViTs and CNNs, uses the `InvertedResidual` blocks in [MobileNetV2](../mobilenet_v2/README.md) and `MobileViTBlock` which refers to [ViT](../vision_transformer/README.md) transformer blocks to build a standard 5-stage model structure.

-The MobileViTBlock reckons transformers as convolutions to perform a global representation, meanwhile conbined with original convolution layers for local representation to build a block with global receptive field.
+The MobileViTBlock reckons transformers as convolutions to perform a global representation, meanwhile combined with original convolution layers for local representation to build a block with global receptive field.
 This is different from ViT, which adds an extra class token and position embeddings for learning relative relationship.
-Without any position embeddings, MobileViT can benfit from multi-scale inputs during training.
+Without any position embeddings, MobileViT can benefit from multi-scale inputs during training.

 Also, this paper puts forward a strategy for multi-scale training to dynamically adjust batch size based on the image size to both improve training efficiency and final performance.